kotlin-hands-on/hands-on/Introduction to Coroutines and Channels/02_BlockingRequest.md

 We will use the developer GitHub API, which performs the requests under your account and uses your password and authentication token you've provided.

-We will use [Retrofit](https://square.github.io/retrofit/) to perform HTTP requests to Github.
+We will use [Retrofit](https://square.github.io/retrofit/) to perform HTTP requests to GitHub.
 It allows us to request the list of repositories under the given organization, and the list of contributors for each repository: